mmesh/docs/docs/platform/getting-started/overview.md

 ---
-title: Getting started
+title: "Getting started"
-description: mmesh is an innovative network, automation, monitoring and management platform that lets you integrate your on-prem and multi-cloud environments in minutes.
+description: "mmesh is an innovative network, automation, monitoring and management platform that lets you integrate your on-prem and multi-cloud environments in minutes."
 ---

 # Getting started